ahermant/ah-blog/content/posts/2016-01-12---The-Origins-of-Social-Stationery-Lettering.md

 ---
 It is an example of implementation of an MSAL authentication with [Vue2](https://vuejs.org/) and [msal-browser](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser).
 In this example we will setup a VueJS plugin, load it and use it to authenticate our user on an SPA.
 The authentication is in redirect mode, does not require a backend server but will provide a [JWT access token v2.0](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens) that we will be able to use in our Authorization header to communicate with our APIs.

+## Pre-requisites
+You need to have a vue app up and running and the Node Packet Manager installed on your computer.

 ## Azure portal setup

 To setup your Azure portal for MSAL 2.0 you can follow [this guideline](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration).